Blocks A1, A2 & A3

 I heard that you have a library.
-What facilities are available to University of Kent students?
+What facilities are available to students?

-As Chaucer College is independent of the University of Kent the majority of the facilities available to University of Kent residents are those located in the accommodation blocks.
+As Chaucer College is an independent language school, the majority of the facilities available to residents are those located in the accommodation blocks.
 The library at Chaucer College is only available to students of Chaucer College but the University of Kent library is just 10 minutes’ walk away in the centre of campus.

 I notice that the pictures of rooms show bedding.
 What is provided in the rooms?